 EFFLUENT TO SUBSURFACE DISPOSAL AREA MONITORING

+Effluent to subsurface disposal area monitoring shall be conducted when there is discharge to land.
 The Discharger shall collect effluent samples at a point in the system following subsurface disposal system treatment and before process water is discharged to the subsurface disposal area.
 Time of collection of the sample shall be recorded.
 Effluent monitoring shall include the following: